dilawar/ncbs/handbook/student_handbook.markdown

 courses taken by students and the grade obtained are listed in the final transcript.

+## Academic terms
-**Academic terms:** The bulk of courses will be offered in one two
-terms: Term 1: Aug – Dec.
-Term 2: Jan – Jun.
+ The bulk of courses will be offered in one two terms Term 1 Aug – Dec.
+Term 2 Jan – Jun.
 In addition, the campus hosts several workshops on a variety of topics throughout the year.
 Students are encouraged to actively participate in workshops.
 However, a maximum of one workshop may be used toward credit requirements.
 Workshops are typically scheduled in Dec-Jan and Jun-Jul to avoid conflict with courses.

+## Course types
-**Course types:** Basic courses provide a general foundation in various fields.
+ Basic courses provide a general foundation in various fields.
 They will typically follow one or more textbooks, and students will be assessed on their performance in homework, exams, presentations and class discussions.
 Advanced courses introduce students to specific